 AUTHORS TAKE NOTE: Note that the official publication date is the date the proceedings are made available in the ACM Digital Library.
 This date may be up to two weeks prior to the first day of ESEC/FSE 2017.
 The official publication date affects the deadline for any patent filings related to published work.

 At least one author of each accepted paper must register and present the paper at ESEC/FSE 2017 in order for the paper to be published in the proceedings.
 One-day registrations do NOT satisfy the registration requirement.
+In line with the ACM Open Conference Statement, open exchange of ideas and the freedom of thought and expression are central to ESEC/FSE.
+Authors who anticipate problems attending the conference due to visa restrictions should contact the general chair as early as possible.
 Please carefully read the complete list of ESEC/FSE Submission Policies and Policies for Accepted Contributions.

 - Arie van Deursen, Delft University of Technology, The Netherlands